-Check the tyres regularly (every 2 weeks) for equal tread wear, tread

-- Always use tyres of the same model on one axle. - Observe the instructions in the vehicle documents. - Only use tyres approved for the wheel rim type fitted.
+- Check the tyres regularly (every 2 weeks) for equal tread wear, tread depth and external damage. - Replace tyres at the latest, when the minimum depth of tread stipulated by law is reached. - Always use tyres of the same model, same brand and same style (summer and winter tyres). - Only use tyres approved for the wheel rim type fitted.
 The permitted rim and tyre sizes are quoted in the vehicle documents and the authorised dealer or service centre will always be glad to give you advice. - Run-in new tyres for approx. 100 km (60 miles) at low speed since only then do they reach full strength.

-Fig. 94 Tightening the wheel nuts or wheel bolts cross-wise
+Fig. 88 Tightening the wheel nuts or wheel bolts cross-wise

-- Tighten the wheel nuts or wheel bolts in the order shown in Fig. 94.
+- Tighten the wheel nuts or wheel bolts in the order shown in Fig. 88.
 In order to do this, use a torque wrench and comply with the specified tightening torque (see section 13.5). - Check regularly that the wheel nuts or wheel bolts are firmly seated.
 Retighten the wheel nuts or wheel bolts of a changed wheel after 50 km (30 miles).
-While doing so, proceed in the order shown in Fig. 94. - When using new or newly painted rims, re-tighten the wheel nuts or wheel bolts once again after approx. 1,000 to 5000 km (600 miles to 3,000 miles).
-While doing so, proceed in the order shown in Fig. 94. - For lay-ups or long periods of inactivity, keep the tyres and tyre bearings free from pressure points: Jack up the vehicle so that the wheels do not bear any load, or move the vehicle every 4 weeks in such a way that the position of the wheels is changed.
+While doing so, proceed in the order shown in Fig. 88. - When using new or newly painted rims, re-tighten the wheel nuts or wheel bolts once again after approx. 1,000 to 5000 km (600 miles to 3,000 miles).
+While doing so, proceed in the order shown in Fig. 88. - For lay-ups or long periods of inactivity, keep the tyres and tyre bearings free from pressure points:

+Jack up the vehicle so that the wheels do not bear any load, or move the vehicle every 4 weeks in such a way that the position of the wheels is changed.